brajeshwar/brajeshwar.github.io/_posts/2011/2011-04-25-paperless-journeys-with-mobile-technology.md

----
-layout: post
-title: Paperless Journeys with Mobile Technology
+# Paperless Journeys with Mobile Technology
----

 We are already mobile while traveling, but that cannot be enough for the technologically enhanced world, and so there comes the advent of "Mobile Technology into the Travel Sector." <a href="http://www.abacus.com.sg/AboutAbacus/default.aspx">Abacus International</a> tells us more about the mobile trends of 2011.